futureLABag/pdf.js/README.md

 Both scripts are needed but only `pdf.js` needs to be included since `pdf.worker.js` will be loaded by `pdf.js`.
 The PDF.js files are large and should be minified for production.

+## Structure of the commits when building a new version

+The commit messages are structured as follows:

+Change the pdfjs.config file to the current version

+    $ Bump version to 2.13.fl1

+Building the code with `gulp minified`.
+For this purpose `gulp build` should not be used, because it caused problems with the construction.

+    $ build minified version for 2.13.f1.

+## Install PDF.js in SP

+The old PDF.js module must first be uninstalled:

+    $ npm remove pdf.js

+Afterwards, the new version can be installed via this command:

+    $ npm install --save-exact pdf.js@git+https://github.com/futureLABag/pdf.js.git#2.13.fl1

 ## Using PDF.js in a web application

 To use PDF.js in a web application you can choose to use a pre-built version of the library